|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 task.
 Drawings made in the privacy of the home or at a social gathering may have

 very different meanings from those obtained during a psychiatric or therapeutic

 examination.
-Whatever one's personal reactions, the Figure Drawing Test is a potentially
+Whatever one's personal reactions, the Figure Drawing CE Test is a potentially

 valuable resource for the understanding of the suicidal person and family.